group-ravish/imdbpy-src/README.md

 # MyIMDb
-To add my work on the IMDbpy project
+To add my backend work on the IMDbpy project